emuso

 The semitone

-The frets are positioned so that adjacents frets on the string create frequencies one semitone apart.
+The frets are positioned so that adjacents frets on a string create frequencies one semitone apart.
 A semitone is a number based on maths (approximately 1.059).
-As a result, the note produced 12 frets higher is an octave higher, that is, double the frequency.
+As a result, the note produced 12 frets higher on the same string is an octave higher, that is, double the frequency.
 When we hear two notes an octave apart, they sound very strongly related.

-The tightness of the open string then determines what hear for it and all its frets.
+The tightness of the open string then determines what we hear for it and all its frets.

 A piano is constructed so that adjacent piano keys also create frequencies one semitone apart